 *Subject to undergoing validating process with a UK university, we will provide this course as a BA Mosaic Studies.

 Year 1 (Diploma Course)

-- History of Mosaic 1: Classical and Roman Mosaics, Byzantine and Western Mosaics from the 4th Century (30 credits)
+- History of Mosaic 1: Classical and Roman Mosaics, Byzantine and Western Mosaics from the 4th Century (For the Diploma only students there are a couple of extra sessions to give them an overview into Modern and Contemporary Mosaics) (30 credits)

 - Intermediate Fabrication: Drawing, designing and making with consideration of scale and local context; Professional practice focus on setting up projects, writing proposals, getting commissions (60 credits)